NVIDIA/DIGITS/examples/gan/README.md

 ![MNIST class sweep inference form](mnist-inference-form-class-sweep.png)

 Click `Test`.
-This shows a grid of digits, all sampled using the same randomly generated `z`.
+This shows a grid of digits, all of them were sampled using the same randomly generated `z`.
 The `z` vector is then concatenated with various shades of labels, using spherical interpolation.
 Every column shows how a digit is slowly morphing into the next digit: